Original Cast Album: Co-Op: Casting

-Mulaney and James Urbaniak portray Simon Sawyer and Howard Pine, fictional characters based on Stephen Sondheim, and Hal Prince.
+Mulaney and James Urbaniak portray Simon Sawyer and Howard Pine, fictional characters based on Stephen Sondheim and Hal Prince.
 The episode also features a variety of actors known either for their work in musical theatre and comedy.
-Richard Kind who appeared in Sondheim's failed musical Road Show appears here as an actor with difficulty with his lines.
+Richard Kind, who appeared in Sondheim's failed musical Road Show, appears here as an actor with difficulty with his lines.
 Paula Pell portrays a character similar to Elaine Stritch from the Original Cast Album: Company documentary.
 Also cast were Hamilton’s Renée Elise Goldsberry and School of Rock’s Alex Brightman.
-Comedian Taran Killam also appears as a recording technician.
+Comedian Taran Killam also appears as the titular album's producer, and EGOT-winning composer Robert Lopez makes an uncredited appearance as a member of the musical's ensemble.